-Soweto Highveld Grassland, Eastern Highveld Grassland and Eastern Temperate Freshwater Wetlands are endangered and all have a target conservation status of 24%.
-However, only a handful of patches of both vegetation types are conserved in statutory conservation areas and privately conserved areas (Figure 5 and Figure 6).
-Almost half the area of Soweto Highveld Grassland and some 44% of the Eastern Highveld Grassland has been transformed by cultivation, urban sprawl, mining road infrastructure, plantations and the building of dams.
+The Soweto Highveld Grassland is endangered and has a target conservation status of 24%, however only a handful of patches are conserved in statutory conservation areas and privately conserved areas.
+Almost half the area has been transformed by cultivation, urban sprawl, mining and road infrastructure.
 The presence of Red Data floral species will be investigated during the EIA and if necessary mitigatory measures will outlined as part of the EIA.
-All surface water bodies are earmarked as sensitive features and should be avoided as far as possible.
-The wetland demarcation will be undertaken as part of the specialist studies during the EIA phase.